stateful/runme/CONTRIBUTING.md

 It is always best to discuss your plans beforehand, to ensure that your contribution is in line with our goals.

 - Fork the repository on GitHub
 - Create a topic branch from where you want to base your work.
-This is usually master.
+This is usually `main`
 - Open a new pull request, label it `work in progress` and outline what you will be contributing
-- Make commits of logical units.
+- Make commits of logical units
 - Make sure you sign-off on your commits `git commit -s -m "adding X to change Y"`
-- Write good commit messages (see below).
+- Write good commit messages (see below)
-- Push your changes to a topic branch in your fork of the repository.
+- Push your changes to a topic branch in your fork of the repository
 - As you push your changes, update the pull request with new infomation and tasks as you complete them
 - Project maintainers might comment on your work as you progress
 - When you are done, remove the `work in progess` label and ping the maintainers for a review